QuantEcon/lecture-python.myst/lectures/kalman_2.md

 print(Σ_t[-1])
 ```

-We can draw multiple initial points to see the trends converges after a long time $T=5000$
+We can draw multiple initial points to see the trends converges after a long time $T=50$

+HUMPHREY AND/OR SMIT: IN THE PLOTS BELOW, COULD YOU ALSO PLEASE DRAW THE "HIDDEN" $u_0$'s THAT ARE  DRAWN AT THE BEGINNING FOR EACH PERSON SIMULATED?
+THAT WAY WE CAN VISUALLY SEE HOW THE FILTER IS GRADUALLY TEACHING THE WORKER AND FIRM ABOUT THE WORKER'S EFFORT.

 ```{code-cell} ipython3
 :tags: [hide-input]